zaiisao/Documentation/en/Agora Platform/recording_related_faq.md

 Ensure that the encryption parameters are set as the same as in the app.
 Ensure that the encryption mode is set as aes-128-xts or aes-256-xts in lowercase.

-### Why is there no recording file even though I set the same App ID at the client and server?

-When you call the `joinChannel` method and set the `channelProfile` parameter, ensure that the settings on the client and the recording server are the same.
-For example, if the client is in Live Broadcast mode while the recording server is in Communication mode, there will no recording file created after joining the channel.

 ### How do I use a Channel Key?

 See [Use Security Keys](../../en/recording/token.md).